 It's also worth investing in a USB C or Thunderbolt 3 drive as this will offer the fastest connection.

 If you have one of Apple's M1 Macs your choice is slightly more limited.
-The M1 Macs have a problem with the USB interface so you may encounter problems if you try to install Big Sur on and boot from SSDs connected via USB.
+The M1 Macs have a problem with the USB interface so you may encounter problems if you try to install the latest macOS beta or Big Sur on and boot from SSDs connected via USB.
 This was worst in Big Sur 11.0.1, got better with 11.1 and even better in 11.2.
-So there seems to be a problem Apple's developers are actively working on fixing, they just haven't managed to completely fix it yet.
+We believe the problem has been addressed by Apple's developers, but it may well affect you.

 If you can't wait for Apple to fix the problem, you could try a different port.
 For some it has worked to install on a disk connected via USB-A connector but not USB-C, but the situation has been vice versa for others.
 However, we wouldn't recommend using USB-connected SSDs to boot macOS on an M1 Mac at the moment, because even if it works now it may not the next time Apple updates macOS.

 A better solution might be to use a drive that uses Thunderbolt rather than USB (the port looks the same, but the standard is different).
 It should be connected directly to the computer, not via a dock.

 That drive will need a good amount of space (back when we started running Mojave beta on a 32GB stick we found it wasn't enough once we started using iCloud Desktop and other features that meant that our data started being downloaded).

 Luckily you can get hold of a USB flash stick pretty cheaply, such as this San Disk USB Type-C drive with 256GB for £30.93 (RRP £59.99).
 It's a bit harder to find a Thunderbolt powered SSD, and unfortunately they are a lot more expensive.
 One example is the Samsung X5 Thunderbolt 3 SSD, £291.36 from Amazon.
 (RRP £344.99).